-You can also make a good wasp-repelling spray to use over larger areas.
+You can also make a good homemade wasp spray to use over larger areas.
 This can be accomplished using a tablespoonful of peppermint oil and 16 ounces of water.

 Note that cinnamon oil can be used in the same way as peppermint oil, and it smells more pleasant to people.
 Take heed, though!
 Cinnamon oil can burn your skin and damage your eyes, so if you decide to use it, handle it with great care.

 To make a slightly stronger solution, substitute white vinegar for part or all the water.

 Alternately, you can make a little fancier version by adding a tablespoon of unscented shampoo or dish soap to your mix.
 This may make the wasp spray a bit more effective for a little bit longer.

 When you add dish soap or vinegar to the mix, it takes on killing capability.
 You could use this mixture to spray wasps or other insects to kill them; however, exercise extreme caution if spraying wasps.
 (More on that later!)

 As a repellent, start out by spraying targeted areas daily for seven days; you should replenish any peppermint or other essential oil wasp repellents on a weekly basis to stop wasps from returning.

 #3 Simple Essential Oil Mix Wasp Repellent

 If you don’t have peppermint oil, you can use other oils at a rate of 3 tablespoons of essential oil to two cups of water and/or vinegar.

 Some good choices include geranium, clove, and lemongrass.
 A teaspoonful of each will equal a tablespoonful.